 This is a set of additional directions and guidelines issued by the FAA pursuant to Section 333 of FRMA, providing more detailed operating procedures for a UAV to allow for an applicant to legally operate a specific UAV in a certain location for a specific purpose.
 There are “Public Use” COAs and “Civil Use” COAs that have separate application requirements.

-More information on COAs for public (governmental) UAS operation can be found at: http://www.faa.gov/uas/public_operations/
+More information on COAs for public (governmental) UAS operation can be found at: https://www.faa.gov/uas/recreational_fliers/

-More information on COAs for civil (non-governmental) UAS operation can be found at: http://www.faa.gov/uas/civil_operations/
+More information on COAs for civil (non-governmental) UAS operation can be found at: https://www.faa.gov/uas/commercial_operators/become_a_drone_pilot

 Is insurance available for UAS operators?